cornell-brg/brg-chip-tester-firmware/README.md

     `brgtc6_test.c`.

 # Interfacing with the Board over USB
-- Plug in the board via the USB-C connector
+- Plug in the board to a computer via the USB-C connector
 - Run the `Chip_Tester.py` program, ensure the COM port is set correctly for the given board.
 - Receving messages